joeczar/Recovery-Dahrma-Translation/README.md

 create German .md files for each chapter.

-Google Translate each chapter.
+Deep l https://www.deepl.com/translator each chapter.

 Correct Google Translations and check tone.

-Proof from Native German Speakers.
+Proof from Native German Speakers of translation and source.

 Both groups vote to approve final chapter translations.